Carey Mulligan: 2004–2008: Early work

-2009–2014: Breakthrough and critical success
+2009–2014: Breakthrough and rise to prominence

-Her big breakthrough came when, at 24, she was cast in her first leading role as Jenny in the 2009 independent film An Education, directed by Danish filmmaker Lone Scherfig and written by Nick Hornby.
+Her breakthrough came when, at 24, she was cast in her first leading role as Jenny, a teenage school girl seduced by an older man in the 2009 independent coming of age film An Education.
+The film was directed by Danish filmmaker Lone Scherfig and written by Nick Hornby.
 Over a hundred actresses auditioned for the part, but Mulligan's audition impressed Scherfig the most.
 The film and her performance received rave reviews, and she was nominated for an Academy Award, Screen Actors Guild, Golden Globe, Critics Choice and won a BAFTA Award.
 Lisa Schwarzbaum of Entertainment Weekly and Todd McCarthy of Variety both compared her performance to that of Audrey Hepburn.
-Rolling Stone's Peter Travers described her as having given a "sensational, starmaking performance," Mulligan was the recipient of the BAFTA Rising Star Award nomination, which is voted on by the British public.
+Rolling Stone's Peter Travers described her as having given a "sensational, starmaking performance," Mulligan received a nomination for the BAFTA Rising Star Award, which is voted on by the British public.